Lent is the time of spiritual preparation prior to the Easter season, just as Advent is for Christmas.

 Confession: Catholics are obligated to fulfill their Easter Duty by receiving Holy Communion at least once during the Easter season (from Easter Sunday to Pentecost), therefore the Sacrament of Penance for any mortal sins is required prior to this, and is strongly recommended as a Lenten penitential practice for any venial sins prior to the Easter feast.

 - The entire season of Lent should be a penitential season.
-Self-imposed fasting at other times outside of Ash Wednesday and Good Friday, special Lenten devotions, Stations of the Cross, etc. all enhance the penitential and spiritual aspect of Lent.
+The liturgical color for Lent is purple (just like Advent) to show that it is a special time of penance.
+Self-imposed fasting at other times outside of the obligations to do so on Ash Wednesday and Good Friday, special Lenten devotions and spiritual reading, Stations of the Cross, etc. all enhance the penitential and spiritual aspect of Lent.

 - Participate in the veneration of the Cross at your parish on Good Friday.